airbnb/paris/README.md

 ## Style Links

 XML resource files can get big and chaotic.
 For styles it can become hard to find which are available for any given view type.
-To remedy this, Paris lets your custom views explicitly declare their supported styles.
+To remedy this, Paris lets your custom views explicitly declare their supported styles:
 ```java
 @Styleable(styles = {
         @Style(name = "Red", id = R.style.MyView_Red),